 In order to best support our students in their schooling – and in line with our values of respect and tolerance – we have decided to pave the way in the active fight against bullying by integrating the KiVa programme at IIL.
 KiVa is a leading programme dedicated to anti-bullying in schools.
 Based on extensive research, the programme was launched in Finland in 2009 and has proven its effectiveness through numerous studies.
 Over 95% of Finnish schools have now adopted the programme.
 The Kiva programme can also be found globally across 19 countries in Europe, Latin America and the United States.

 The KiVa programme goes beyond simple conflict resolution.
-It is based on three pillars: prevention, intervention and monitoring.
+It is based on three pillars: prevention, intervention and monitoring as it is shown from this report by Swissinfo.
 All IIL Primary and Secondary school students benefit from preventive courses based on the values of empathy, tolerance, and respect for differences.
 This programme extends beyond the classroom as every staff member at IIL has been trained and empowered to recognize and intervene.

 Institut International de Lancy is the first KiVa school in Switzerland.
 As part of the accreditation, in February 2020, a team from IIL travelled to Finland for specific training in order to become the IIL KiVa training team and to date, every staff member and all students have been introduced or trained on the programme.